 Get excited and keep reading because there are an incredible amount of things to do in Yosemite National Park, a highlight of visiting California.

-We recently spent 5 days in the park and down below we are sharing our top things to do in Yosemite, plus tips on where to stay, best hikes in Yosemite, scenic drives, places to eat, and tips for planning a trip to Yosemite for the first time!
+We recently spent five days in the park and down below we are sharing our top things to do in Yosemite, plus tips on where to stay, best hikes in Yosemite, scenic drives, places to eat, and tips for planning a trip to Yosemite for the first time!

 Can you imagine our joy after spending five months in the desert of the Southwest on our USA road trip, and then arriving into Yosemite Valley where water plunders down over sheer granite cliffs into one of the most famous valleys in the world!